mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 >Adding manpower to a late software project makes it later

-This thesis confronts the Taylorist idea of ​​software development, in tune with what was proposed by Peter Naur.
+This thesis confronts the Taylorist idea of software development, in tune with what was proposed by Peter Naur.

 [Programming as Theory Building](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Programming%20as%20Theory%20Building/readme.md)